Souravsing/Data-Science-Portfollio/README.md

 - ### Micro Projects:

 	- __Python__
-		- [ML with Logistic Regression](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Machine%20Learning%20with%20Logistic%20Regression.ipynb): Using Logistic Regression to predict whether an internet user clicked an ad or not.
+		- [ML with Logistic Regression](https://github.com/Souravsing/Data-Science-Portfollio/blob/main/ML-Micro%20Project/Machine%20Learning%20with%20Logistic%20Regression.ipynb): Using Logistic Regression to predict whether an internet user clicked an ad or not.
 		- [ML with K Nearest Neighbours](https://github.com/Souravsing/Data-Science-Portfollio/blob/main/ML-Micro%20Project/ML%20with%20K%20Nearest%20Neighbors.ipynb): Using KNN to classify instances from a fake dataset into two target classes, while choosing the best value for K using the elbow method.
-		- [ML with Decision Trees and Random Forests](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Machine%20Learning%20with%20Decision%20Trees%20and%20Random%20Forests.ipynb): Using Decision Trees and Random Forests to predict whether a lender will pay their loan back.
+		- [ML with Decision Trees and Random Forests](https://github.com/Souravsing/Data-Science-Portfollio/blob/main/ML-Micro%20Project/Machine%20Learning%20with%20Decision%20Trees%20and%20Random%20Forests.ipynb): Using Decision Trees and Random Forests to predict whether a lender will pay their loan back.
 Uses publically available data from LendingClub.com
 		- [Movie Recommendations using Recommender Systems](https://github.com/sajal2692/data-science-portfolio/blob/master/ML%20Micro%20Projects/Recommender%20Systems%20with%20Python.ipynb): A micro project to build a recommendation system that makes movie recommendations based on user review similarities.
+		- [Machine Learning with Support Vector Machines and Parameter Tuning](https://github.com/Souravsing/Data-Science-Portfollio/blob/main/ML-Micro%20Project/ML%20with%20Support%20Vector%20Machines.ipynb):micro-project, we'll work on classifying flowers from the famous Iris data set into different categories.

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at souravkumar95@outlook.com